 Our initial training also didn’t… go very well, such as when we killed Firion, and then again later, when we killed Firion.
 Yes, uh…. “we.”
 Not the monsters.
 And also that time we killed Maria.
 Attacking your own party members is something of an art.
 In fact, this is just all more evidence as to why Guy is Great, because he doesn’t end up dead at our own hands!
 In fact, editing this after clearing FFII, if I’m remembering correctly, Guy did not die at any point in the entire game.

 (There were two exceptions to that: Kyle accidentally went too far northwest from Fynn and… it turns out that’s mid-game territory!
 And nope, it was not divided from the early game by even the slightest geographical landmark.
-You can actually walk to 90% of the game from the moment you finish this quest!
+You can actually walk to 90% of the world map after you finish this first quest!
 Isn’t that great?
 Yeah, that’s great.
 We were slaughtered.
 The first total party kill in the Marathon!
 (I wish I had recorded the first fair TPK in the Marathon…) Then, when we reached Fynn, the game warned us not to talk to the guards, so we saved and did so immediately, but I’m not going to count that intentional massacre.
 That… “accomplished,” we got back to business.)

 We avoided even looking the guards in the eyes for fear that the game might have them jump us on contact (certainly the NES version would have only triggered fights if you talked to them, and it was probably the case here too, but not really worth the risk).
 The bartender agreed to show us a secret passage and then hightailed it out of there.
 We learned why he had waited once we checked out his hidden basement… but that took a while.
-See, the game doesn’t actually tell you where the passage is and we assumed he was trying to lead us there.
-One of the drunk guards even wandered in front of the door and kept us inside by accident!
+See, the game doesn’t actually tell you where the passage is and we assumed he was trying to lead us there, and so tried to follow him out!
+Coincidentally, one of the drunk guards even wandered in front of the door and kept us inside by accident, confusing the crap out of us!
 It took a walkthrough for us to figure out that the bartender wasn’t trying to lead us to the secret passage: he had been trying to point us to the wall next to the bar.
 You know: the wall that could have only led outside given the layout of the building.
 That sequence and dialogue needed some work.

 So wait, the bartender ran without knowing for sure that the man in his care was alive or not?
 Nice guy!

 Minwu joined the party for the duration of this mission and was pretty handy to have around.
-Besides being stocked with Level 8 and 9 spells (probably a higher average spell level than we ever reached), he also came fully equipped with a canoe!
+Besides being stocked with Level 8 and 9 spells (out of a total of 15, and yet still a higher average spell level than we ever reached), he also came fully equipped with a canoe!
 Fuck.
 We know from experience that no matter how hard you try, you only get canoes by slaying Fiends of Earth.
 This man is terrifying.
 He’s obviously some sort of dragon slayer disguised as a priest.
 Don’t look him in the eye.